 27. Slow Cooker Chipotle Chicken From Get Inspired Everyday – Takes just 10 minutes to throw together in the slow cooker, and it makes a delicious taco bowl or Mexican-style salad.

-29. Easy Chicken Salad Recipe With Apples – If you have some leftover roast chicken on hand, this light and delicious chicken salad is wonderful over a large salad.
+29. Easy Chicken Salad Recipe With Apples – If you have some leftover roast chicken on hand, this light and delicious chicken salad is wonderful over a bed of greens.

 30. Easy Apple Sandwiches – This is typically a healthy go-to lunch in my house because it’s on the lighter side, but it works for dinner with a hearty side dish.

 Now that we’ve covered my favorite quick, healthy meals, I’d love to know: What are your favorite easy dinner recipes?